kg-construct/rml-cc/test-cases/RMLTC-CC-0003-EB/README.md

 **Title**: Allow the generation of empty bags

-**Description**: Tests if the use of rml:allowTemptyListAndContainer yields an empty bag.
+**Description**: Tests if the use of rml:allowEmptyListAndContainer yields an empty bag.

 **Error expected?** No